charonn0/athousandwords/readme.txt

 No uninstall.

 5. Contact
-Please send all queries using the form at http://www.boredomsoft.org/contactus.bs to report bugs
+Please send all queries using the form at http://www.boredomsoft.org/contactus.bs

 6.
 The palette icon by Wojciech Walczyszyn (http://wwalczyszyn.deviantart.com/), licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License